-PAGE Report of Independent Registered Public Accounting Firm F-[ ] Statement of Assets and Liabilities and Member's Capital as of [ ] F-[ ] Notes to the Financial Statement F-[ ]
+Report of Independent Registered Public Accounting Firm Statement of Assets and Liabilities as of November 14, 2024 Notes to the Financial Statement PAGE F-2 F-3

 The financial statements of Guardian III and supplemental disclosure information required by Regulation S-X Rule 6-11 related to fund acquisitions are filed with this Registration Statement.
 With respect to supplemental disclosure information, the Fund has incorporated by reference to Guardian III's definitive proxy statement filed with the SEC on October 11, 2024 (the "Definitive Proxy Statement"), (i) current and comparative fee and expense information tables, including the estimated fee structure of the combined entity, and (ii) the section entitled "Supplemental Financial Information," including the narrative disclosure of the material differences between the accounting policies of Guardian III and the Fund and the determination that the Merger would not result in a material change in Guardian III's investment portfolio due to investment restrictions.